3. 10,000 BCE The Agricultural Revolution: A great mistake?

 Furthermore, settling so many people in one place led to a build-up of human and animal waste, spreading diseases such as parasites, infections, and viruses.
 Pests too small to block out with fences, such as rats and mice, were attracted to stored food.
 The growth of rodent populations attracted predators such as wild cats and dogs, leading to the domestication of those animals.

 This competition and need to protect the harvest contributed to a growing hierarchy in society.
 Just as farming might have been advanced by a clever individual who could direct projects and rise in status in the group, the need for protection introduced dedicated warriors to guard the boundaries.
-The next logical step, of course, is that dedicated warriors and community leaders were increasingly excused from the actual labor and were fed by the work of others.
+The next logical step, of course, was that dedicated warriors and community leaders were increasingly excused from the actual labor and were fed by the work of others.
 Hierarchies emerged, leaders became entrenched, and over thousands of years, division of labor extended to specialized occupations that served those in power at the expense of those who worked the hardest.

 All territories were now under someone’s control.
 Even if someone chose to leave life in the settled city, there was not much “free territory” available.
-If you did find an unclaimed piece of land, it usually required even more hard labor if you and your family had to clear the land in order to survive.
+If you did find an unclaimed piece of land, it usually required even more hard labor because you and your family had to clear the land in order to survive.

 What made humans settle down and take up farming, if it made life harder and damaged our overall health?
 One possibility is that humans simply had no choice.
 At the end of the last great Ice Age, the climate was changing dramatically.
 Parts of Mesopotamia that we tend to think of purely as desert were actually once very wet.

-Landscape archeologist Jennifer Pournelle has been able to map out the elaborate waterways and wetlands that used to cover all of Southern Mesopotamia.
+Landscape archeologist Jennifer Pournelle mapped out the elaborate waterways and wetlands that used to cover all of Southern Mesopotamia.
 The land was lush, and food was plentiful.
 However, as the land began to dry up, the great diversity of plants and animals disappeared.
 Humans were left with the task of encouraging a few edible plants to grow on as much land as possible.
 The early phases of farming might not have required backbreaking labor, since it was still possible to throw seeds on fertile land that was exposed as waters receded.
 As the climate became even drier, though, humans had to adapt their work again to make crops grow.

 All territories were now under someone’s control.
 Even if someone chose to leave life in the settled city, there was not much “free territory” available.
-If you did find an unclaimed piece of land, it usually required even more hard labor if you and your family had to clear the land in order to survive.
+If you did find an unclaimed piece of land, it usually required even more hard labor because you and your family had to clear the land in order to survive.

 What made humans settle down and take up farming, if it made life harder and damaged our overall health?
 One possibility is that humans simply had no choice.
 At the end of the last great Ice Age, the climate was changing dramatically.
 Parts of Mesopotamia that we tend to think of purely as desert were actually once very wet.

-Landscape archeologist Jennifer Pournelle has been able to map out the elaborate waterways and wetlands that used to cover all of Southern Mesopotamia.
+Landscape archeologist Jennifer Pournelle mapped out the elaborate waterways and wetlands that used to cover all of Southern Mesopotamia.
 The land was lush, and food was plentiful.
 However, as the land began to dry up, the great diversity of plants and animals disappeared.
 Humans were left with the task of encouraging a few edible plants to grow on as much land as possible.
 The early phases of farming might not have required backbreaking labor, since it was still possible to throw seeds on fertile land that was exposed as waters receded.
 As the climate became even drier, though, humans had to adapt their work again to make crops grow.

-A hunter will take any animal that he finds, but the farmer will carefully select more easily controlled animals.
+A hunter will take any animal he finds, but the farmer will carefully select more easily controlled animals.
 He will eat male animals and female livestock too old to breed, but spare young female animals to ensure a bigger herd through their young.
 The movement of animals had to be limited to keep them from wandering off, and pastoralists had to stay on the move to find enough food for the herd while fending off predators.
 Sheep, goats, pigs, and cattle as we know them today are almost completely dependent on human care.
 They would not survive in the wild.

 By the end of this era, so much remained in question.
-Did the benefits of settled life outweigh the loss of free time and a more equal society?
+Did the benefits of settled life outweigh the loss of free time and a more equal society where men and women shared responsibilities and roles were less gendered?
 Could ancient humans have made any other choice?
-It is possible that the life of a forager is the best in terms of balance, connection to nature, a varied diet, and mutual respect for all members of the community.
-But, for all its cost, agriculture has led, over time, to amazing advances in the arts, science, language, and literature.
-Once we jumped on the agriculture path, everything we enjoy in modern life became possible.
-Was it worth it, or was the Agricultural Revolution a huge mistake?
+It is possible that the life of a forager is better in terms of balance, connection to nature, a varied diet, and mutual respect for all members of the community.
+But, for all its cost, agriculture has led over time to amazing advances in the arts, science, language, and literature.
+Once humans began to engage in settled agriculture, everything we enjoy in modern life became possible.

 By the end of this era, so much remained in question.
-Did the benefits of settled life outweigh the loss of free time and a more equal society?
+Did the benefits of settled life outweigh the loss of free time and a more equal society where men and women shared responsibilities and roles were less gendered?
 Could ancient humans have made any other choice?
-It is possible that the life of a forager is the best in terms of balance, connection to nature, a varied diet, and mutual respect for all members of the community.
-But, for all its cost, agriculture has led, over time, to amazing advances in the arts, science, language, and literature.
-Once we jumped on the agriculture path, everything we enjoy in modern life became possible.
-Was it worth it, or was the Agricultural Revolution a huge mistake?
+It is possible that the life of a forager is better in terms of balance, connection to nature, a varied diet, and mutual respect for all members of the community.
+But, for all its cost, agriculture has led over time to amazing advances in the arts, science, language, and literature.
+Once humans began to engage in settled agriculture, everything we enjoy in modern life became possible.

 Draw your own conclusions